 In addition, a clear demonstration of motivation and commitment to Unitarian Universalism must be expressed through participation in a local congregation and in area UU Ministers Association (UUMA) meetings and/or district meetings.
 (A minimum of 2 years involvement is expected by the Ministerial Fellowship Committee (MFC).)
 In many cases, successful completion of a CPE program and an internship or supervised ministry in a Unitarian Universalist congregation is also required.
-All transfer and plural standing candidates must sign a consent form allowing for the release of information from the previous/other denomination, provide
+All transfer and plural standing candidates must:

 The MFC requires two years active involvement in a congregation.
 The following represent different ways to address this requirement.
 The more you can do the better!